Michael A. Taylor Preview, Player Props: Twins vs. Athletics

 - The pitching staff for the Athletics has a collective 8.3 K/9, which ranks 25th in the league.

-- The Athletics have the 29th-ranked team ERA across all MLB pitching staffs (5.50).
+- The Athletics' 5.54 team ERA ranks 29th across all league pitching staffs.

-- Athletics pitchers combine to rank 25th in baseball in home runs surrendered (204 total, 1.3 per game).
+- The Athletics give up the fifth-most home runs in baseball (206 total, 1.3 per game).

-- The right-hander last pitched on Wednesday against the Seattle Mariners, when he went five innings, allowing two earned runs while giving up four hits.
+- Estes (0-1) starts for the Athletics, his second of the season.

-- The 29-year-old has put up an ERA of 4.29, with 9 strikeouts per nine innings, in 20 games this season.
-Opponents are hitting .288 against him.
+- In his last time out on Wednesday, the right-hander threw 4 2/3 innings against the Seattle Mariners, allowing five earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.